utshomax/postman-docs/src/pages/docs/collections/running-collections/building-workflows.md

 The collection run will stop after Postman completes the current request.

-> You can also skip the execution of a request and any test scripts using the `pm.execution.skipRequest` method.
+> You can also skip the execution of a request from the **Pre-request Script** tab using the `pm.execution.skipRequest` method.
 Learn more about [skipping request execution from pre-request scripts](/docs/writing-scripts/script-references/postman-sandbox-api-reference/#skip-request-execution-from-pre-request-scripts).

 ## Tips for building request workflows